Key Takeaways

 Insurance for Public Liability: Bottom Line

-Public liability insurance covers your business when customers get injured or when you damage their property during business activities.
-Public liability insurance handles common accidents like slip-and-falls but excludes employee injuries and professional mistakes.
-Consider your industry risk, business size and client requirements when choosing coverage levels.
+Public liability insurance covers customer injuries and property damage that occur during business activities.
+It handles common accidents like slip-and-falls but excludes employee injuries and professional mistakes.
+Coverage level should reflect your industry risk, business size and client requirements.

 Small Business Public Liability Insurance: FAQ